 Popular Educator and Historian, UMass Amherst

-This panel of Latin American feminists will discuss the relationship between patriarchy and U.S. imperialism, specifically the fatal impacts of U.S. sanctions against the Cuban and Venezuelan people.
+This panel of Latin American feminists explored the relationship between patriarchy and U.S. imperialism, specifically the fatal impacts of U.S. sanctions against the Cuban and Venezuelan people.
 U.S. sanctions against Cuba have been in place since 1962, while as of 2019, U.S. sanctions against Venezuela have killed over 40,000 people.
-The consequences of these policies for women and Black people will be emphasized.
-Panelists will explore how revolutionary feminists are building small- and large-scale economic alternatives, from workers’ councils to communes.
+The consequences of these policies for women and Black people were emphasized.
+Panelists explored how revolutionary feminists are building small- and large-scale economic alternatives, from workers’ councils to communes.
 With Liz Oliva Fernández (producer and journalist, Belly of the Beast, Cuba) and Alejandra Laprea (documentary filmmaker and co-founder of the Feminist Spider Network of Collectives, Venezuela), moderated by Diana Sierra Becerra (popular educator and historian, UMass Amherst).

 Liz Oliva Fernández is a 27-year-old award-winning Cuban journalist and producer with Belly of the Beast.
 She has won a Gracie Award and was co-winner of a One World Media Award for her work presenting the documentary series The War on Cuba.
 Apart from her journalism and filmmaking, Fernández is a dedicated anti-racist and feminist activist.